-- Students in grades 10, 11, and 12 may enroll in online electives. - All courses must be approved by the Associate Head of School for Academics prior to enrolling. - Students will be able to choose from courses offered by both EdOptions Academy and Virtual High School.
-Most courses are semester length, but some courses are yearlong. - Online courses cannot replace courses offered at The Academy (unless for credit recovery, at the discretion of the Associate Head of School for Academics). - Students will not be permitted to take AP courses (unless a student makes a petition for a specific course and is approved for such). - 100% of the cost of the courses will be passed through directly to families (estimate is \$350-\$425 per course, per semester), regardless of financial aid status. - Students will be assigned times in some formerly "free" periods to work on their online coursework. - The Associate Head of School for Academics will monitor students' progress by periodically checking in with students; Academy teachers will not support online classes in any way. - Students receive credit on Academy transcripts for courses passed, but not grades.
+- Students in grades 10, 11, and 12 may enroll in online electives. - All courses must be approved by the Co-Head of School for Academics prior to enrolling. - Online courses cannot replace courses offered at The Academy (unless for credit recovery, at the discretion of the Co-Head of School for Academics). - 100% of the cost of the courses will be passed through directly to families regardless of financial aid status.
+Should this policy make an opportunity for a student to take an online course prohibitive, families should reach out to the Co-Head of School for Academics in order to discuss options that might be available. - Students will be expected to use "free" periods to work on their online coursework. - The Co-Head of School for Academics will monitor students' progress by periodically checking in with students; Academy teachers will not support online classes in any way. - Students receive credit on Academy transcripts for courses passed, but not grades.